meshery/meshery/.github/ISSUE_TEMPLATE/component_mesheryctl.md

 ---
-name: ⌨️ [Component] mesheryctl (Meshery CLI)
+name: 🐛 ⌨️ [Component] Bug in mesheryctl
-about: Report a bug or feature request for mesheryctl (Meshery CLI)
+about: Report a bug in Meshery's CLI
 title: '[mesheryctl]'
 labels: component/mesheryctl, language/go
 assignees: ''